FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 Please check that you have Python 3 installed.
 Python 2 was obsoleted in 2019, so new development in FreeCAD is not tested with this version of the language.

-The Boost libraries need to be installed   *
+The Boost libraries need to be installed:
 -    `libboost-dev`